Objective and strategy

 Likewise, as we were preparing our “Small Wins for Investors” (August 2019) feature, Crawford popped up for an expense ratio reduction and our quick capsule of the fund reminded us of their appeal:

-Crawford Dividend Opportunity (CDOFX) is a five-star small cap fund with below-average expense ratio.
+Crawford Small Cap Dividend (CDOFX) is a five-star small-cap fund with below-average expense ratio.
 On September 1, the cap on their expenses fell another 6 points to 99 bps for the no-load shares.
-As with Cove Street, there’s a lot to like here: high sustainability score, very high active share, much higher-than-average quality portfolio for a small cap fund, and admirably low risk scores.
+As with Cove Street, there’s a lot to like here: high sustainability score, very high active share, much higher-than-average quality portfolio for a small-cap fund, and admirably low-risk scores.

 That led us to promise, in September, a profile of the fund for October.

-The managers of Crawford Dividend Opportunity build their portfolio around three principles:
+The managers of the Crawford Small Cap Dividend Fund build their portfolio around three principles: